HanXHX/ansible-mysql/README.md

 * Galera Cluster is experimental
 * Due to Vagrant + Docker limitation (private network), replication/galera can't be checked with Travis
 * If you need to test this role with Vagrant, you must install hostmanager plugin: `vagrant plugin install vagrant-hostmanager`
+* Percona Xtrabackup is not available in upstream repository.
+This feature is disabled in the role.

 Requirements
 ------------